jess-alejo/dev-resources/README.md

 ## CSS
 * [Animate.css](https://animate.style/) - a library of ready-to-use, cross-browser animations for use in your web projects.
 Great for emphasis, home pages, sliders, and attention-guiding hints.
+* [CSS Diner](https://flukeout.github.io/) - a fun game to help you learn and practice CSS selectors.
 * [Flexbox Froggy](https://flexboxfroggy.com/) - a game where you help Froggy and friends by writing CSS code.
 * [Flexbox playground](https://codepen.io/enxaneta/full/adLPwv/) - a super cool pen which shows and lets you play with almost everything in flexbox.
 * [Grid Garden](https://cssgridgarden.com/) - a game for learning CSS grid layout